-The AD7711A also offers a background calibration mode where the part interleaves its calibration procedure with its normal conversion sequence.
-In the background calibration mode, the same voltages used as the calibration points in the self-calibration mode are used, i.e., shorted inputs and V{REF}.
+The AD7710 also offers a background calibration mode where the part interleaves its calibration procedure with its normal conversion sequence.
+In background calibration mode, the same voltages are used as the calibration points that are used in the self-calibration mode, that is, shorted inputs and VREF.
 The background calibration mode is invoked by writing 1, 0, 1 to MD2, MD1, MD0 of the control register.
-When invoked, the background calibration mode reduces the output data rate of the AD7711A by a factor of 6 while the -3 dB bandwidth remains unchanged.
-Its advantage is that the part is continually performing calibration and automatically updating its calibration coefficients.
-As a result, the effects of temperature drift, supply sensitivity, and time drift on zero-scale and full-scale errors are automatically removed.
+When invoked, the background calibration mode reduces the output data rate of the AD7710 by a factor of 6 while the -3 dB bandwidth remains unchanged.
+The advantage is that the part is continually performing calibration and automatically updating its calibration coefficients.
+As a result, the effects of temperature drift, supply sensitivity, and time drift on zero- and full-scale errors are automatically removed.
 When the background calibration mode is turned on, the part will remain in this mode until bits MD2, MD1, and MD0 of the control register are changed.
-With background calibration mode on, the first result from the AD7711A will be incorrect as the full-scale calibration will not have been performed.
+With background calibration mode on, the first result from the AD7710 will be incorrect because the full-scale calibration will not have been performed.
 For a step change on the input, the second output update will have settled to 100% of the final value.